PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 ## Nikto scan results

-`nikto -h 10.0.0.137:80`
+I ran `nikto -h 10.0.0.137:80`
 ![Optional Text](/Rickdiculously%20Easy/_resources/e80a8432e21b47f8bb96a19a801c69a9.png)

 * * *

-Checking Out the /passwords/ dir I see:
+Checking Out the /passwords/ dir I see
 ![Optional Text](/Rickdiculously%20Easy/_resources/583ddbbb5a134746a502bbbdd01d5b6d.png)

 * * *

-After Clicking on FLAG.txt I see:
+After Clicking on FLAG.txt I see
 ![Optional Text](/Rickdiculously%20Easy/_resources/a149221d696b42239fedfef08d456a1d.png)

 * * *

-Clicking on the passwords.html I see:
+Clicking on the passwords.html I see
 ![Optional Text](/Rickdiculously%20Easy/_resources/be61f44dc89b433995b0bdda425d1160.png)

 **The message**